-If you’re in Surry Hill and you would rather have some meat, we don’t blame you – Mexican Burrito Cantina is just down the street and offers some similar food that caters for the carnivorous among us.
+If you’re in Surry Hill and you would rather have some meat, we don’t blame you .
+Luckily, Mexican Burrito Cantina is just down the street and offers some similar food that caters for the carnivorous among us.

 The food at this Cantina is 100% authentic Mexican – made by real Mexicans, no imposters.

-Mexican Burrito Cantina wants to get the traditional classic right for a reasonable price.
+Mexican Burrito Cantina wants to get the traditional classics right for a reasonable price.

-The food feels fresh and made in-house, the rustic chic of the interior makes you feel like you’re getting served by the roadside in Mexico, and we mean that as a compliment.
+The food is fresh and made in-house whilst the rustic chic of the interior makes you feel like you’re getting served by the roadside in Mexico.
+And we mean that as a compliment.

 If you fancy a trip down to Manly, Chica Bonita will make it worth your while.
-This modern and chic restaurant will have you covered from lunch until dinner, and even a drinks menu to take you into the later hours.
+This modern and chic restaurant will have you covered from lunch until dinner.
+Why there’s even a drinks menu to take you into the later hours.

-Many locals regard this as a hidden gem and a fabulous find for tourists, with its cosy yet cool decor it really is a well rounded eating experience that offers some great beer, tequila, and wine options to take you into the later hours.
+Many locals regard this as a hidden gem.
+However, it’s also a fabulous find for tourists.
+With its cosy, yet cool, decor it really is a well-rounded eating experience that offers some great beer, tequila, and wine options to take you into the later hours.

-At El Camino they do family style Tex-Mex food that will satisfy large groups and is great for a more laid back environment where families can share stories across their tables.
+At El Camino they do family style Tex-Mex food that will satisfy large groups.
+It cultivates a more laid back environment where families can share stories across their tables.

-The Tex-Mex menu offers some great combinations of Mexican and American cuisine which is great for tourists who want something familiar.
+The Tex-Mex menu offers some great combinations of Mexican and American cuisine.
 If you want buffalo wings alongside your burritos, then this is the place to be.

 With plenty of Taco Tuesdays and Wing Wednesdays you’ll get value for your money here as well as some fun and vibrant surroundings.
 If you want some good vibes and great food, without having to act out and dress up, then El Camino is for you.

-A creation of famous restaurants Peter Lew and Nicole Gallway, that have had success in China and US as well as Australia, Barrio Chino offers Mexican street food that has been back engineered by authentic Mexican chefs into something new and different.
+A creation of famous restauranteurs Peter Lew and Nicole Gallway, who have had success in China and US as well as Australia, Barrio Chino offers Mexican street for that has been back engineered by authentic Mexican chefs into something new and different.

 Nachos are out and revamped street food is in.

-The decor is a match for the bold and ambitious cooking, but it pays off as well as the food does and offers a certain rawness that pairs well with the bold flavours of the food.
+The decor is a match for the bold and ambitious cooking.
+However, it works as well as the food does and offers a certain rawness that pairs well with the bold flavours on the plates.

 Barrio Chino is the place to go to impress your friends and family, and push the boat out ready for a culinary and atmospheric dining experience.

-This little spot near campus is a comforting eatery and drinking hole that won;’t disappoint.
-The Baja cantina seeks to serve creative and wholesome Mexican food that has a Californian twist.
+This little spot is a comforting eatery and drinking hole that won’t disappoint.
+The Baja Cantina seeks to serve creative and wholesome Mexican food that has a Californian twist.

-The beer garden here is also a great addition that will be enjoyed most in summer, but really hits the Mexican cantina vibe right on the head.
+The beer garden here is a welcome point of difference.
+Obviously, it’s best in summer, but it really hits the Mexican cantina vibe right on the head.

 This is a great place for hungry families or a get together with friends as well as an intimate date.
 Baja Cantina is a versatile eatery that will satisfy all customers with its welcoming smells and staff.

-Putting passion into every ingredient, Guzman Y Gomez guarantees real Mexican flavor in each dish.
+Putting passion into every ingredient, Guzman Y Gomez guarantees real Mexican flavour in each dish.
 Their menu consists of the Mexican classics but leaves room for you to customise how you see fit.